bernhardpg/Exercise1/Part3/README.md

 ### What are the differences between processes, threads, green threads, and coroutines?
 > Processes are OS-managed and owns its own memory and threads.
-A thread can run on the CPU.
-Green threads are not OS-managed threads, but are scheduled by an 'ordinary' user-lever process, not by the kernel.
+A thread can run on the CPU, and there are two types of threads, user space threads and kernel space threads.
+Green threads are threads in the user space, i.e. not OS-managed threads, but are scheduled by an 'ordinary' user-lever process, not by the kernel.
 A coroutine is simular to a thread, with its of stack, own local variables and its own instruction points, but it shares global variables and mostly anything else with other coroutines.

 ### Which one of these do `pthread_create()` (C/POSIX), `threading.Thread()` (Python), `go` (Go) create?